llvm/llvm-zorg/buildbot/google/README.md

 in *Docker* images.
 An image is a (layered) file system with all the tools and settings required for the worker.

-The images are stored in a "regsitry" (gcr.io in this case) and are then pulled from the machines where they are executed.
+The images are stored in a "registry" (gcr.io in this case) and are then pulled from the machines where they are executed.
 The images can be versioned so that we can pick exactly which version of the image we want to run.

-The contets of a Docker image is again defined in a config file called `Dockerfile`.
+The contents of a Docker image is again defined in a config file called `Dockerfile`.
 A Dockerfile is a sort of script defining on how to install and configure the software for a machine.
-We keep those files in this repositry as well so we can review changes and revert changes if something breaks.
+We keep those files in this repository as well so we can review changes and revert changes if something breaks.

 The docker images also allow contributors to reproduce a failing test locally,